-PARTNERSHIPS ARE ESSENTIAL FOR THE WORK OF THE CHILDREN’S AID FOUNDATION OF CANADA
+PARTNERSHIPS ARE ESSENTIAL FOR THE WORK OF CHILDREN’S AID FOUNDATION OF CANADA

-- Our partners within the child welfare sector connect us to the cause and help us learn about the needs of children and youth
+- Our partners within the child welfare sector connect us to the cause and help us to learn about the needs of children and youth.

 - Partners ensure that we reach children and youth across the country.

-We acknowledge that every partnership is unique; we look forward to exploring partnership opportunities with organizations that align with our work.
+Every partnership is unique and we look forward to exploring opportunities to collaborate with organizations that align with our work.

 WHO WE PARTNER WITH ACROSS CANADA